MatAtBread/nodent/README.md

 Changelog
 =========
+30Jan14: Add nodent.compile() to provide a one-step cross compilation.
+Expose optional "sourceMapping" parameter to allow for a server-side installation to cross-compile client-side JS on the fly

 04Jan14: Addition of "async" cover providing async object/array mapping facilities.

 29Nov13: Handle the case where we want to chain async-functions.
 See "Return Mapping" below.